endlessparadigm/Predicting-Work-Efficiency/README.md

 By this point in the story the word probability becomes more apparent in my mind.
 Because, that's what statistics is, kind of, right?
 I should add probability here somewhere.
 What is the probability that an asset will be completed at one point or another (based on the standard deviations and averages I have set up everywhere).
 What if Oracle databases are more difficult to work with than SQL Server.
 Those Oracle assets would likely take longer in the tracker pipeline.
 Maybe they deserve their own category on the logic table.
 Could it be that Java apps take more time for permissions to created?
 Should that be taken into account too?

 As I scroll through hundreds of cells and literally-half-a-screen Excel functions my eyes glaze over as I attempt to decipher the best solution for this.
-Keep in mind, the Excel tracker I created now looks like a mixture of retired circus memorabilia and the latest overpriced espresso machines on the market.
+Keep in mind, the Excel tracker I created now looks like a mixture of circus memorabilia and the latest overpriced espresso machines on the market.

 I resort again to Google, in hopes of finding the correct statistical regression to be applied.
 How do I tie everything together?
 As I skim through the search results the term Poisson comes to mind.
 By now I'm not sure if I glazed over it, or remembered it from class.
 Poisson?
 Poisson equation?
 How is that spelled?
 It's French I believe, was it Law of Poiseuille?
 My engineering background leaning me in that direction.

 > Editor's note:  Poisson distribution [Wikipedia](https://en.wikipedia.org/wiki/Poisson_distribution) is part of probability theory, and the Hagen–Poiseuille equation [Wikipedia](https://en.wikipedia.org/wiki/Hagen%E2%80%93Poiseuille_equation), is Fluid Dynamics.

 In my coffee-induced state, I focused on the Physics equation instead of the probability theory as a means of my solution.
-(I only came to the realization of this name mistake very recently, and was my inspiration of this write up).
+(I only came to the realization of this name mistake very recently, and was the inspiration of this write up).

 ![image](https://user-images.githubusercontent.com/9099847/235520883-5ea5fd1c-9d53-4e1f-800b-d267819cc3e2.png)